tud-hri/joan/docs/advancedsteps-add-custom-module.md

 print("JOAN is the best")
 ```

-in the `do` function of your JoanIsCoolAction class.
-Once you hit the start button of the JoanIsCool module, it will start printing this message at a frequency of 5 Hz.
+in the `do_while_running` function of your JoanIsCoolProcess class.
+Once you transition to the running state from headquarters, it will start printing this message at a frequency of 5 Hz.

 What follows is a summary on what you should do in which class.
 Also have a look at the comments in the Template module, they also indicate what to do where.

+!!!
+Important
+    These little sections should really be seen as summaries and as a means to find the appropriate references, not as a full fledged explanation of the classes.
+For
+    full understanding please also take a look at the several links included in these sections.

-#### 4.1 the action class
+#### 4.1 The Manager class

 All calculations for your module should be done in the action class.
 The action class has 4 methods you should override.
 As explained above, the `do` method is
 called every time step and is the place to do you main calculations.
 The `initialze` method is called once when the method transitions to the initialized state.